cmdr2/screenrecorder/README.md

 # Screen Recorder
 A Python-based screen recording application with video editing capabilities.

-Made because I'm an idiot, and didn't see that the Windows Snipping Tool has screen video-recording.
+Yes, there are alternatives (e.g. the Windows Snipping Tool's video-recording mode).
+But I needed certain specific features for my workflow, like persistent recording regions (across restarts), quick video resize etc.

-But it was fun to learn Tkinter and build something real with it.
+And it was fun to learn Tkinter and build something real with it.
 Also ended up building [tkinter-videoplayer](https://github.com/cmdr2/tkinter-videoplayer), which is a useful video player component for Tkinter.
-In this case, yes, there are alternative components, but they either don't work or require compilation on end-user PCs.

 ## Features
 - Screen recording functionality
 - Built-in video preview and editing
 - User-friendly interface
+- Persistent recording regions
+- Trim and Resize tools

 ## Run using:
 `python -m screenrecorder.main`